 During the final implementation review, January streamflows at the Zenith gage (Figure 4) have been insufficient to meet the goal of a 10-year rolling average of 25 cfs.

 Figure 17shows the annual average streamflow at both the Macksville and Zenith USGS gage compared to annual precipitation.
 The Macksville gage was installed in 1959.
 The Zenith gage was installed later in 1973.
 The average precipitation during 1960-2011 is 24.7 inches.
-In 2011, the subbasin had the second lowest precipitation total since 1974 and as a result streamflow declined.
+In 2011, the subbasin had the second lowest precipitation total since 1974 and as a result streamflow declined for that year.

+.